linode/docs/docs/guides/development/java/how-to-install-openjdk-on-ubuntu-20-04/index.md

 ---
 slug: how-to-install-openjdk-on-ubuntu-20-04
+title: Installing Java Development Kit 11 on Ubuntu 20.04
+title_meta: How To Install Java Development Kit 11 on Ubuntu 20.04
 description: 'This guide will show you how to install the free and open-source Open Java Development Kit (OpenJDK) version of the Java Runtime Environment (JRE) on Ubuntu 20.04.'
+authors: ["Rajakavitha Kodhandapani"]
+contributors: ["Rajakavitha Kodhandapani"]
+published: 2020-03-25
 og_description:  'This guide will show you how to install the free and open-source Open Java Development Kit (OpenJDK) version of the Java Runtime Environment (JRE) on Ubuntu 20.04.'
 keywords: ["java", "openjdk", "jdk", "11", "Ubuntu", "20.04"]
 tags: ["java","ubuntu"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2020-03-25
 image: InstallJavaDevKit11_Ubuntu2004.png
-title: Installing Java Development Kit 11 on Ubuntu 20.04
-title_meta: How To Install Java Development Kit 11 on Ubuntu 20.04
 audiences: ["beginner"]
 languages: ["java"]
 relations: